justinienb/ADN_PathFinder/README.md

 fortunately, visual studio will detect the technology used in the folder and suggest in popup (in the bottom-right of the screen) some plugin to install.
 The plugin needed are :
--C/C++
+- C/C++
--C/C++ Extention Pack
+- C/C++ Extention Pack
--C/C++ Themes
+- C/C++ Themes
--Makefile tools
+- Makefile tools
--Whatever other plugins VScode suggest to install
+- Whatever other plugins VScode suggest to install

 ## Setting up the environnement : finished